workos/authkit-remix/README.md

 ## Pre-flight

-Rename the `.env.example` file to `.env` and ensure the following values are present in it.
+Make sure the following values are present in your `.env.local` environment variables file.
 The client ID and API key can be found in the [WorkOS dashboard](https://dashboard.workos.com), and the redirect URI can also be configured there.

 ```sh
 WORKOS_CLIENT_ID="client_..." # retrieved from the WorkOS dashboard